CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 A *designated forwarder* (DF) is elected for each Ethernet segment.
 The DF is responsible for forwarding flooded traffic received via the VXLAN overlay to the locally attached Ethernet segment.
 You can specify a preference (using the `es-df-pref` option) on an Ethernet segment for the DF election.
 The EVPN VTEP with the highest `es-df-pref` setting becomes the DF.

 NCLU generates the EVPN-MH configuration and reloads FRR and `ifupdown2`.
 The configuration appears in both the `/etc/network/interfaces` file and in `/etc/frr/frr.conf` file.

+{{%notice info%}}

+In addition to the `es-id` and the `es-sys-mac`, you need to specify a unique SVI IP address for each VTEP across the racks.
+These IP addresses must be reachable from remote VTEPs.
+You enable these IP addresses using the `advertise-svi-ip` option.
+See the leaf configurations in the {{<link title="#Example Configuration" text="example configuration">}} below.

+{{%/notice%}}

 ### Configure the EVPN-MH Bonds